jshmllr/jshmllr.github.io/content/posts/2021-06-20-contributions-at-gannett/index.md

 Our small “blue sky” growth team to explores how we might foster increased adoption of things like social sharing, reader commenting, newsletter subscriptions, and more.
 The most successful project to emerge was the addition of our In-Depth Index.
 Facilitated through the knowledge gained from user testing and research, we increased awareness of internal kpis, raised the bar for visual production, just as we had hoped, and unlocked possibilities for other sister teams to build richer, more reader-centric experiences.

-## The List:
+## The Project List:
-- In-Depth: a storytelling framework to enhance digital experiences
-- Collections: 50 States and curated lists
 - The Pulse/ Detroit Now: an experimental mobile first news experience
+- In-Depth: a storytelling framework with 3+ years of support enhancing digital experiences and presentations
+- Collections: A custom mobile-first CMS to create curated lists in a flat-file structure for the 50 States project
-- Explainers: highly impactful visual stories
+- Explainers: highly impactful visual story framework with a custom builder
 - Quizzes: weekly news quiz platform
--
+- Breakfast: an internal tool similar to Canva for creating social images
+- Distance Dance: social promo landing page
+- USA & Main: a custom news front for the Money team
+- Moonlanding: a custom landing page for the Florida Today team for the 50th anniversary of the Apollo moonlanding
+- PrestoPlus: a Chrome extension embedded within the network CMS to augment a virtual assistant
+- TigerTiles: a 2048 game for the Detroit Freep Newsroom
+- Here & Now: a progressive prototype that leveraged localization data to encourage engagement
+- WriteAway: an interactive virtual assistant that hooked into the CMS
+- Mosaic: a framework designed for short-form blog-type content
+- Storystacks: an interactive timeline designed for highlight a storyarch

+While many remain in development, many are sunset due to lack of demand or overall cost to support.

 ---